dharanidadi/Week-0/README.md

 A centralized parameter server keeps track of a collection of values-things like integers, floating point numbers, strings, or other data-each identified by a short string name.

 A ROS parameter is basically just one of the shared variable stored in the parameter server.
+Ex:
 ![](parameters.jpg)
+In this example, we have 4 nodes included in 3 different packages.
+As you can see, any node from any package can get access to the ROS parameter server.
+The only condition is that the nodes should be on the same environment as the ROS master.

+When node A is started, it can add a new parameter into the parameter server.
+If node B starts after node A, node B will have access to this new parameter.